Department of Communications and Digital Technologies

 The Department of Communications and Digital Technologies (formerly the Department of Telecommunications and Postal Services and the Department of Communications) is one of the departments of the South African government.
-It is responsible for overseeing the South African communications, telecommunications and broadcasting industries.
+It is responsible for overseeing the South African communications, telecommunications, broadcasting, and postal industries.

 The political head of the department is the Minister of Communications and Digital Technologies, who is assisted by a deputy minister.
 As of August 2021 the minister is Khumbudzo Ntshavheni and her deputy is Philly Mapulane.

-In 2014 President Jacob Zuma renamed the original Department of Communications to the Department of Telecommunications and Postal Services, at the same time creating a new Department of Communications with different responsibilities, including propaganda.
-In June 2019 President Cyril Ramaphosa announced that the two departments would be merged to create the Department of Communications and Digital Technologies.
+In 2014, then-President Jacob Zuma renamed the original Department of Communications to the Department of Telecommunications and Postal Services, at the same time creating a new Department of Communications with different responsibilities, including propaganda.

-Ministers through the years
+In June 2019, President Cyril Ramaphosa announced that the two departments would be merged to create the Department of Communications and Digital Technologies.

+List of Ministers

 Portfolio organisations

 Portfolio organisations are those public enterprises (i.e. parastatals) that report to the South African Government via the Ministry of Communications.
 These are: